 • Sanitation: Awareness of WASH (water, sanitation and hygiene) needs for proper MHM exists, but MHM is still under-prioritized given significant gaps in access to sanitation facilities in urban, low-income settings.

 LBSI through positive partnership aims at transforming lives by improving access to affordable menstrual products to girls and women in Naivasha Sub County and our solution revolves around five key objectives.

 1. Improving access of menstrual products to girls and women in low income areas.

-LBSI intends to introduce SANITARY ATM DISPENSERS to Low income areas such as Kihoto, Karakta, Mithuri, Kabati, KCC.
+LBSI has established a local brand of SANITARY Napkins and intending to introduce SANITARY ATM DISPENSERS to Low income areas such as Kihoto, Karakta, Mithuri, Kabati, KCC.
 The ATM will make it possible for the girls to purchase only a single towel as opposed to a whole packet.

 2. Providing sanitary towels that are affordable to the low income households.

 LBSI will work towards providing the women/girls with a slightly low cost sanitary towel compared to the market price.

 3. Ensuring that the low cost sanitary pads meet the quality standards set by the regulating bodies and are safe for use.